JeffCoster/merge/ex1.md

-# Tutorials
+# Examples

-This section decribes some examples of using Merger, within the Browser, to compose the dynamic view.
+This section decribes some examples using Merger, within the Browser, to compose the dynamic view.
 The examples would use Merger the same as they would in Node JS, but it is easier to try out and use Merger in a Browser, as there is no stack needed; and Browsers have good debug tools built in.